Bass-Ninja/LunaMemoir-API/README.md

 ## Description

-[Luna-Memoir] is an app that allows an individual to keep track of their dreams, allowing them to analyze the pattern or possible symbols.
+[Luna-Memoir] is a web app that allows an individual to keep track of their dreams, allowing them to analyze the pattern or possible symbols.

 ## Installation